 Here at CarFinance 247, we work with a panel of lenders who offer a range of different finance options.
 Even so, there are two main types of car finance: Hire Purchase (HP) and Personal Contract Purchase (PCP).

-Hire Purchase (HP) means you’re essentially hiring the car from the lender and won’t own it out-right until you’ve made all your repayments (including the Option to Purchase fee).
+With Hire Purchase (HP) you’ll essentially hire the car from the lender during your agreement and won’t own it outright until you’ve finished making all your repayments (including the Option to Purchase fee).

-While we don’t currently work with lenders that provide these loans, a guarantor loan could be an option if you have a poor credit rating or no credit rating at all.
+While we don’t currently work with lenders that can provide a guarantor loan, this could be an option if you have a poor credit rating or no credit history.

-This type of loan involves a third party, such as a willing friend or relative, to act as your guarantor.
-If you fail to meet a payment, the guarantor will need to make the payment on your behalf.
+This type of loan requires a third party – usually a close friend or family member – to act as your guarantor.
+If you fail to make a payment, the guarantor will have to pay it on your behalf.

 While guarantor loans can help people with bad credit get car finance, they can also come with a higher APR and your guarantor will be responsible for your debt, if you fall behind on payments.